FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/tournament-settings.png" style="width:75%">

 - Use the `Stage` dropdown to set the current stage of the tournament.
 Most tournaments have `practice` and `ranking` stages.
 When you import a `Schedule File` the stage names in the file are used.
 Default stage names are used if you import a `Team List`.
 Press the `Save` button after changing the stage.
 If scores have already been entered for the new `Stage` they will appear on the `Scoreboard`.
 - Use the `Delete` button to delete the Teams and Matches.
-You will be asked to confirm. **Note is permanent and deleted scores cannot be recovered**.
+You will be asked to confirm. **Note this is permanent and deleted scores cannot be recovered**.
 The system will verify that there are no team scores before deleting teams or matches.
 You delete scores in the `Scoring` module.
 - The `Tournament Title` shown on the `Scoreboard` is configured here.

 ### Images